Maayan12k/UniversityCSWork/README.md

 # Computer Science Work Repository

-This repository showcases a collection of projects and assignments that span multiple core areas of computer science, from low-level hardware interactions to high-level algorithmic problem solving.
-It represents a comprehensive foundation in understanding computer systems, data structures, and algorithms, which are essential for developing efficient software.
+This repository showcases a collection of projects and assignments spanning core areas of computer science, from low-level hardware interactions to high-level algorithmic problem-solving, machine learning, and artificial intelligence.
+It reflects a strong foundation in computer systems, algorithms, and data-driven computing.

 ## Repository Overview

-This repository is organized into five main areas:
+This repository is organized into six main areas:

 1. **Assembly Language**
    - Low-level programming using assembly language, focusing on direct interaction with hardware components.